-Stiff Goldenrod offers vibrant flowers
+Stiff Goldenrod offers vibrant flowers.

 The stiff goldenrod has stiff stems with small hairs on them.
 The leaves and stems are green with a large yellow bushy flower on top.
 This plant can bloom for a few months at a time.
 The roots are fibrous and deep growing.
-It can grow up in most states and in most countries.
+It can grow up in most states and most countries.

 Stiff Goldenrod is a native grass

 This grass adds color to any natural area, pond, lake, stream or water garden.
 It has a golden yellow flower which will show in the spring and summer months.
 This plant can reach heights of up to 5 feet so it can be paired with other native grasses or water plants as an accent piece.
 This plant is commonly used to restore prairies and areas that are prone to erosion.
-This plant will come back year after year which gives you a great investment.
-It needs no fertilizer or nitrogen during the first year however can become deficient in phosphorus and potassium.
+This plant will come back year after year which gives you a significant investment.
+It needs no fertilizer or nitrogen during the first year, however, can become deficient in phosphorus and potassium.